IELTS Exam > IELTS Notes > Writing for Academic IELTS > How to attempt the Writing Task 1

 How to attempt the Writing Task 1 | Writing for Academic IELTS PDF Download

-IELTS Writing Task 1 Information
+What is IELTS Writing Task 1?

-• IELTS recommend you spend no more than 20 mins on writing task 1.
+• IELTS recommend you spend no more than 20 minutes on writing task 1.
 However, the time is yours to manage as you wish.
 You should write over 150 words

-• IELTS writing task 1 is worth about 33% of your total writing marks.
+• IELTS writing task 1 is worth about 33%of your total writing marks.
 You will be marked on:

 1. Task Achievement (25%)